405.00 College and University Training Policy

 The consumer is responsible to reimburse ACCES-VR for the amount of the overpayment based on the financial aid received.
 Consumers should be informed in writing that ACCES-VR will reduce the level of its future financial contribution toward IPE services until the advance payment is reimbursed in total.
 This amount must be specified on the consumer's IPE and indicated as the Consumer's Responsibility on the service page.
 Overpayments cannot be applied to ordinary living expenses nor otherwise overlooked, should the consumer have spent the overpayment without earmarking the funds for future maintenance & transportation expenses or required textbooks & materials.
 Failure to repay may lead to termination of the ACCES-VR contribution toward college costs.

-ACCES-VR will contribute toward training beyond the baccalaureate level when one or more of the following criteria is met:
+ACCES-VR will contribute toward training beyond the baccalaureate level when one or more of the following criteria are met:

 - the consumer requires graduate training in order to enter the profession, which is an agreed upon employment goal on the IPE, or